 What To Do If I Dropped My Hermit Crab

-- How Far It Fell: A tumble off your lap while you’re sitting on the ground is less dangerous than a fall from standing height.
+- How far it fell: A tumble off your lap while sitting on the ground is less dangerous than a fall from standing height.

-- The Condition Of Its Shell: Old or damaged shells are more likely to crack, and that may scratch, pinch, or crush your hermit all by itself.
+- Condition of the shell: Old or damaged shells are more likely to crack, which may scratch, pinch, or crush a hermit crab.

-- How It Landed: As mentioned, it’s safest for a hermit to land on its back, as the shell will protect its legs and other delicate body parts.
+- How it landed: It’s safer for a hermit to land on its back, as the shell will partially protect its legs and other delicate body parts.

-- Where It Landed: Making an impact on tile, concrete, or hardwood is very likely to damage your hermit, maybe even killing it.
+- Where it landed: Making an impact on tile, concrete, or hardwood will likely damage your hermit crab, perhaps even killing it.

-- Do not try to poke or pry out the hermit if it’s retreated into its shell (as it’s very likely to do)
+- Don’t try to pry out the hermit crab if it’s retreated into its shell.

-- Place it in the tank in a secluded, safe area away from light, noise, or other hermits
+- Place it in the tank in a secluded, safe area away from light, noise, and other hermit crabs.

-- Make sure food and water are available and that the hermit is near a sandy pit it can bury itself in
+- Ensure food and water are available and that the hermit crab has sand it can bury itself in.

-- If the shell is cracked, encourage it to swap to a new shell by placing several options nearby
+- If the shell is cracked, encourage it to swap to a new shell by placing several alternatives nearby.

-Hermit crabs are able to regrow limbs and recover from an impressive range of injuries.
-However, this all depends on how well they can molt, if at all.
-By giving your hermit crab food, shell options, and somewhere to burrow, you’re encouraging it to wind down and focus on healing.
+Hermit crabs can regrow limbs and recover from a range of injuries.
+However, much depends on how well they molt, if at all.
+By giving your hermit crab food, shell options, and somewhere to burrow, you’re encouraging it to relax, wind down, and focus on healing.

 Hermit Crab Not Moving In Shell After Falling

-If your hermit crab is not moving in its shell after falling, it is either stressed, injured, or dead.
-You will need to take a closer look and give your hermit a few hours to determine which.
+If a hermit crab isn’t moving in its shell after falling, it is either stressed, injured, or dead.
+So, you’ll need to wait a while before you can identify the outcome of the fall.

-If there is obvious damage, set your hermit crab back in its tank and provide it with food, water, and more shells.
-If the injuries are too serious, you can consult a vet on what treatment options are available for your injured pet.
+If there’s obvious damage, put the hermit crab back in its tank and provide food, water, and more shells.

-Your hermit might not be moving because it has lost one or two of its limbs.
-The limbs of a hermit crab are very delicate, able to break off after a fall.
+A hermit might not be moving because it has lost one or two limbs.
+The limbs of a hermit crab are very delicate and can break off due to a fall.

-Considering this, your hermit crab is unlikely to survive a fall from 3 feet above.
-You can ascertain whether or not it’s alive by tapping its head and watching out for any movements.
+A hermit crab is unlikely to survive a fall from 3 feet or more.
+You can determine whether a hermit crab is alive by tapping its head and checking for any signs of movement.

 Hermit Crab Shell Cracked

-If your hermit crab shell is cracked, then it will need a replacement very soon.
-A cracked shell makes your hermit crab vulnerable to:
+If a hermit crab’s shell is cracked, it’ll need a replacement shell, as it’s vulnerable to: